 On top of one of the plans, Fubo users can pay for add-ons, like Showtime and Starz.
 There are also over a dozen add-on bundles and premium channels, which we outline below.

 Fubo's plans are in line with or slightly more expensive than its competitors, which have been rising recently.
-Both YouTube TV ($64.99 per month for access to up to 70-plus channels, while Hulu with Live TV is $54.99 per month for 70-plus channels) both crept up to match Fubo TV recently.
+Both YouTube TV ($64.99 per month for 80-plus channels) and Hulu with Live TV ($64.99 per month for 70-plus channels) both crept up to match Fubo TV recently.
 Both services stream local networks in most areas, as does Fubo.
 Other streaming services are cheaper, but their prices are also going up.
-Take for example Sling (which now costs $35 per month for new members) and Philo TV ($20 for 59 channels) but they don't offer such an expansive channel lineup.
+Take for example Sling (which now costs $35 per month for new members) and Philo TV ($20 for 59 channels), though neither of which such an expansive channel lineup.

 FuboTV review: Availability and platforms